nordic-rse/nordic-rse-2025/content/_index.md

 ## Where

 In Gothernburg, Sweden.

+## When

+Late spring, early summer?

-# How you can help
+## How you can help

  - Encourage your colleagues to submit a contribution and/or join our association.
 Since the term RSE is still fairly new, they might not know about it yet and be hesitant to submit something.
  - [Share the announcement with others](/).